gvwilson/thirdbit/_posts/2014/2014-02-21-the-bigger-picture.md

 </p>
 <p>
   Superficially,
-  Webmaker and Software Carpentry teach different skills&mdash;Webmaker focuses on front-end technologies like HTML5 and CSS, while Software Carpentry's focus is the back-end tools needed to move data around and analyze it&mdash;but under the hood, what both really teach is
+  Webmaker and Software Carpentry teach different skills–Webmaker focuses on front-end technologies like HTML5 and CSS, while Software Carpentry's focus is the back-end tools needed to move data around and analyze it–but under the hood, what both really teach is
   <a href="http://blog.jonudell.net/2011/01/24/seven-ways-to-think-like-the-web/">how to think like the web</a>.